UPDATED: JULY 05, 2023 | 2 MIN READ

 Send messages and alerts

 Whether you’re mirroring your phone notifications or aiming to get your fitness notifications pushed to your phone, time-sensitive alerts can be a great way to keep you motivated throughout the day.
-However, if you’re noticing your tracker battery fading quickly, it’s worth adjusting these notifications to a more sporadic schedule.
+However, if you notice your tracker battery fading quickly, adjusting these notifications to a more sporadic schedule is worth adjusting.

 How to Save Money on Health Insurance by Wearing a Fitness Tracker Watch